trueos/pcbsd/src-qt5/docs/sysadmclient.rst

 Applications which are required by other applications will not display an icon.
 If you click on that application, a yellow "Required" triangle will be displayed and a "Related" tab will indicate the name of the application(s) which require it.

-Click the name of an application to view more information about the application.
+Click the name of an application to view more information about that application.
+In the example shown in
-In the example shown in :numref:`Figure %s: Viewing the Details of an Installed Application <appcafe2>`, the user has clicked "Firefox" on a system that has Firefox installed.
+:numref:`Figure %s: Viewing the Details of an Installed Application <appcafe2>`, the user has clicked "Firefox" on a system that has Firefox installed.

 .. _appcafe2: